herbdool/phpmailer/README.txt

   Also note the sending limits for Google Mail accounts: http://mail.google.com/support/bin/answer.py?hl=en&answer=22839

+* Errors when trying to send a test email

+  If you see the following error messages when trying to send a test email from the settings page:

+    SMTP -> ERROR: Failed to connect to server: Connection timed out (110) SMTP Error: Could not connect to SMTP host.

+  it means the mail server can not be reached, usually because your hosting provider is blocking the port by a firewall.
+The solution is to ask your provider to allow outgoing connections to your mail server.

 * Debug settings

   PHPMailer supports rerouting all e-mails for debugging purposes, to prevent